Find in Blog

 When Averages Mislead

-In 2008, as IPPF/WHR’s Director of Development and Public Affairs, I began a journey to look at the broader issue of funding for sexual and reproductive health (SRH).
+In 2008, I began a journey to look at the broader issue of funding for sexual and reproductive health (SRH).
 It became apparent that providers of development assistance, including USAID, were abandoning Latin America as they turned their sights increasingly on Africa, and that they were reallocating aid for sexual and reproductive health on the basis of aggregate national statistics.

 Latin America, as a region of “middle-income countries” has been steadily losing support, but it is also the most unequal region in the world in terms of the distribution of wealth and income.
 If you look beyond the aggregate statistics, specifically at things like contraceptive prevalence and fertility rate, you find that if you compare the top 20%, and the bottom 20% of the population, the gap is very, very large.
 In most countries, it is also the case that the rural areas are very much poorer and the indicators for indigenous populations in particular compare quite unfavorably.

 IPPF/WHR and UNFPA Washington partnered to investigate the impact of this withdrawal of foreign aid for SRH and to examine in particular the graduation of Latin American countries from USAID population funding.
 We chose to visit Peru because it is fairly representative of many countries in the region, in that it has a rapidly growing economy, such that the aggregate data look very good, but on the other hand, it’s highly unequal – rapid economic growth comes with growing inequality, and very high levels of poverty.